ziotom78/raytracing_course/tomasi-ray-tracing-11a.md

 -   The calculation of photons can be reused for subsequent executions of the *path tracing* algorithm (possibly saving it to disk).

--   Searching for the photons closest to a point $x$ can be made very fast using a KD-Tree structure (stored directly in `World`).
+-   Searching for the photons closest to a point $x$ can be made very fast using optimized data structures, stored directly in `World`.

 -   It is easy to use it to simulate effects related to the light spectrum (prism diffraction, caustics, etc.).